Agent256/iiClient/README.md

 - craftpresence.properties
 - customwindowtitle-client.toml

-### and these from your mods;

-- MiniHUD (or delete FPSDisplay from iiClient)
-- Inventory HUD+
-- OK Zoomer
-- Smooth Boot

 ## It is also highly recommended to make a new directory or use MultiMC

 ## Overview